kkisiele/kkisiele.github.io/_drafts/2022-10-26-dont-stop-when-work-stop-when-shines.md

     // returns weighted average per StockSymbol
 }
 {% endhighlight %}
 A messenger notification pops up.
-It is a new programmer you onboarded a couple of days ago.
-He was assigned his first serious task and wants to know how you manage with your?
-It turn out the fellow's task is similar to your in some parts.
-He will need to perform the same calculation (weighted average), but in the bond module.
-You are in the flow and don't like being interrupted, so reply that let him know when done.
-In the meantime you set the messenger status to "Do Not Disturb".
+It is Kevin, a new programmer he onboarded a couple of days ago.
+Kevin was assigned first serious task and wants to know how John manage with his?
+It turns out the fellow's gig is similar in some parts.
+It needs to perform the same calculation (weighted average) in the bond module.
+John don't like being interrupted when in the _flow state_, so reply that let him know when be done.
+In the meantime, he sets the messenger status to "Do Not Disturb".

-You think for a second... you have read dozen times about Don't Repeat Principle and know that code copy is not an option, at least in this case.
-It needs to be reused.
+He thinks for a second... have read dozen times about _Don't Repeat Principle_ and knows that code copy is not an option, at least in this case.
+He will need to extract the weighted average calculation and make it generic.

-Below is a summary of what you have established.
-* Easy to understand code.
-* Reusable calculation.

 ## Declarative Approach
 You start with something simple and move the inner guts of the `for` loop into dedicated method.